NewKnave/Mini-Commerce/Mini Commerce/README.md

 # Mini Commerce

-A mini project
+A concept of a digital market, a mini project.

-# lib_client.c

-lib_client.c is a file that manages users' data

-# lib_market.c

-lib_market.c